ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity

 1.2cm

 \centerline{ \bf Adrinil Paul \footnote{22ph05002@iitbbs.ac.in} and Chandrasekhar Bhamidipati\footnote{chandrasekhar@iitbbs.ac.in} }

 1.2cm 1.2cm \centerline{\bf Abstract} 0.5cm

-We study circular orbits of charged particles in spherically symmetric AdS black holes in Gauss-Bonnet gravity in arbitrary dimensions, and their limiting ISCOs (innermost stable circular orbits).
-The dual interpretation is in terms of certain conformal field theory (CFT) operators, whose anomalous dimensions can be extracted from the binding energy of charged probes in the bulk, in a large radius limit.
-The charge to mass ratio of particles in the black hole background is found to increase with the Gauss-Bonnet coupling parameter $\widetilde{\alpha}$, consistent with the Weak Gravity Conjecture (WGC) bound known for self-repulsive particles.
-The radius of the ISCOs decreases with $\widetilde{\alpha}$, existing until the limit set by the WGC bound.
+We study circular orbits of charged particles in spherically symmetric AdS black holes in higher derivative theories of gravity, and their limiting ISCOs (innermost stable circular orbits).
+The dual interpretation is in terms of heavy-light double twist conformal field theory (CFT) operators in the large spin limit, whose anomalous dimensions can be extracted from the binding energy of charged probes in the bulk, in a certain large orbit limit.
+Demanding the positivity of the anomalous dimensions, leads to an exact bound for the charge to mass ratio $\hat q$ of probe particles in the black hole backgrounds, which matches with the WGC bound.
+We find that $\hat q$ increases with the higher derivative coupling parameters, which is explicitly checked in the Gauss-Bonnet gravity.
+For existing computations with probe particles in AdS backgrounds, the anomalous dimension and the WGC bound we find, particularly in Gauss-Bonnet theories, are in agreement in appropriate limits with the recent computations for Schwarzschild AdS~\cite{Berenstein:2020vlp}, charged AdS~~\cite{Moitra:2023yyc} and neutral Gauss-Bonnet black holes in AdS~\cite{Dodelson:2022eiz}.
+Finally, we show that the ISCOs exist until the limit set by the WGC bound, with their radius decreasing with coupling parameters, which we check explicitly for the case of Gauss-Bonnet black holes in AdS.

 0.5cm

 \baselineskip 15pt